Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVMSqlServerAutoBackupConfig.md

 This command creates an automatic backup configuration object by specifying storage URI and account key.
 Automatic backup is enabled and automatic backups are kept for 10 days.
 The command stores the result in the $AutoBackupConfig variable.
-You can specify this configuration item for other cmdlets, such as the Set-AzureRmVMSqlServerExtension cmdlet.
+You can specify this configuration item for other cmdlets, such as the Set-AzVMSqlServerExtension cmdlet.

 ### Example 2: Create an automatic backup configuration using storage context
 ```
-PS C:\> $StorageContext = New-AzureStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral >"
+PS C:\> $StorageContext = New-AzStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral >"
-PS C:\> $AutoBackupConfig = New-AzureRmVMSqlServerAutoBackupConfig -StorageContext $StorageContext -Enable -RetentionPeriod 10
+PS C:\> $AutoBackupConfig = New-AzVMSqlServerAutoBackupConfig -StorageContext $StorageContext -Enable -RetentionPeriod 10
 Enable                : True
 EnableEncryption      : False
 RetentionPeriodInDays : 10
 ```

 The first command creates a storage context, and then stores it in the $StorageContext variable.
-For more information, see New-AzureStorageContext.
+For more information, see New-AzStorageContext.
 The second command creates an automatic backup configuration object by specifying the storage context in $StorageContext.
 Automatic backup is enabled and automatic backups are kept for 10 days.

 ### Example 3: Create an automatic backup configuration using storage context with encryption and password
 ```
-PS C:\> $StorageContext = New-AzureRmVMSqlServerAutoBackupConfig -StorageContext $StorageContext -Enable -RetentionPeriod 10 -EnableEncryption -CertificatePassword $CertificatePassword
+PS C:\> $StorageContext = New-AzVMSqlServerAutoBackupConfig -StorageContext $StorageContext -Enable -RetentionPeriod 10 -EnableEncryption -CertificatePassword $CertificatePassword
 Enable                : True
 EnableEncryption      : True
 RetentionPeriodInDays : 10